Committing changes

 ⚠️ If this button says Sync changes or something other than Commit draft, you probably have published, synced, or shared this Moment doc.
 Please start the guide over with a new document.
 See Create your first doc for details.

 To view the changes you’ve made to your Moment doc, click the Commit draft button.
-You will see the following.

 This is the document versioning modal.
 The commit modal is the primary way to view changes to a doc, and commit them to repo history.
 It provides a detailed summary of the changes made to the current Moment doc.
 By the numbers in the picture, they are:

 (#1): The text input to type a commit message and the button to create a commit.
 When you want to commit changes to repo history, you will type a message describing the changes.
-As the button says, when you click it, the the changes will be committed to the main branch.
+As the button says, when you click it, the changes will be committed to the main branch.

 (#2): A list of changed files.
 Every file is attended by a status: